facebook/react-native-website/docs/flexbox.md

 #### Align Items

 [`alignItems`](https://facebook.github.io/react-native/docs/layout-props#alignitems) describes how to align children along the cross axis of their container.
-Align items is very similar to `justifyContent` but instead of applying to the main axis, `align items` applies to the cross axis.
+Align items is very similar to `justifyContent` but instead of applying to the main axis, `alignItems` applies to the cross axis.

 - `stretch` (**default value**) Stretch children of a container to match the `height` of the container's cross axis.